Learn how to supply goods and services to the State government

-Selling goods and services to the NSW Government and councils can be an important growth opportunity for small businesses.
-The NSW Government spends about $40 billion each year on the procurement of goods, services and construction and has a policy of increasing the amount it buys from small businesses.
+Selling to the NSW Government can be a great opportunity for small businesses.
+The Government spends about $40 billion each year on the procurement of goods, services and construction and has a policy of increasing the amount it buys from small businesses.

 It can be challenging, however, for a small business to qualify as a government supplier, identify suitable tender opportunities and navigate the procurement process.

 Selling to the NSW Government Guide and Factsheet